OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     },
     ````

-    > **NOTE**: the updated script settings does not leverage a watch for file changed like the React and Angular projects in this module.
-Additional webpack configuration could be applied to archive this.
+    >**NOTE**: the updated script settings does not leverage a watch for file changes like the React and Angular projects in this module.
+Additional webpack configuration could be applied to achieve this.
 Another option would be to start with the React template from the Office Yeoman generator and convert it to Vue.js.

 1. Next, open **src/index.html**, remove the **core.js** and **jquery.js** references and change the **app.js** reference to **bundle.js** (the consolidated script created by webpack).
 You can also replace the **header** and **main** content with **&lt;div id="app"&gt;{{welcome}}&lt;/div&gt;**.